TaskRatchet/taskratchet-trevor/knowledge.md

 - Keep platform-specific code in separate modules
 - Share common utilities and interfaces
 - Use TypeScript for type safety
+- Platform-specific code goes in functions/<platform>
+- Shared code goes in src/
+- Types and interfaces in src/types/

 ### Security